plone/documentation/adapt-and-extend/theming/barceloneta.rst

 Register LESS resources profile
 ===============================

-Barceloneta provides an optional GenericSetup profile that allows you to easily reuse the resources from the LESS files of your theme.
+Barceloneta provides an optional GenericSetup profile that allows you to reuse the resources from the LESS files of your theme.
 This is done by registering all the Barceloneta LESS resources as Plone Resource Registries resources.
 This profile is called ``plonetheme.barceloneta:registerless`` and can be imported from an external theme GenericSetup profile ``metadata.xml`` like: